Key points:

 5. Keep a close eye on your costs

-Keeping an eye on costs when renovating a house is crucial to ensure you don’t blow your budget and can make a profit when you sell.
+It’s crucial to keep an eye on costs when renovating a property to ensure you don’t blow your budget and can make a profit when you sell.
 Doing the majority of renovations yourself can help cut down expensive labour costs.
-Try to only hire tradies for jobs you can’t do yourself, e.g. electrical work or plumbing.
+Try to hire tradies only for jobs you can’t do yourself, e.g. electrical work or plumbing.

 Risks to be aware of